-7.1.
+6.1.
 Oil Injection/Lubrication

 A single line provides oil for injection, lubrication and capacity control actuation.
-The connection size at the compressor can be found in Appendix 1 Physical Data, Limits of Operation and Safety Requirements.
+The connection size at the compressor can be found in Appendix 1 Compressor Data.

 If it is required to fit service valves in this line, these should be full-flow ball valves to minimise pressure drop.